LaborCoinCreator/LaborCoin/contracts/README.md

 ## 🔐 Notes

 - Registration is one-time (LABR not continuously checked)
-- No on-chain Sybil resistance yet
+- No on-chain Sybil resistance yet (coming soon before launch!)
-- Ownership should be transferred to DAO after testing
+- Ownership will be transferred to DAO executor contracts after testing

 ---